Probing $CP$ violation and mass ordering in neutrino oscillations in matter through quantum speed limits: Quantum speed limit time for evolution of the three-flavor neutrino state in matter

-Furthermore, within the middle panel of Fig.\,\ref{8}, we use the long baseline length scale ($L\approx 800\text{km}$) with energy $E\approx 4 \text{GeV}$ provided by NOvA data to examine the QSL time in NH and IH scenarios for the initial state $\ket{\nu_\mu}$ propagating in a constant earth-matter background.
-We compare $\tau_{\rm QSL}$ versus $L\text{(\rm km)}$ of the state $\ket{\nu_\mu(t)}$ in the NH (magenta dotted line) and IH (green solid line) scenarios in Figs.\,(\ref{8_fig:sub4}, \ref{8_fig:sub5}, \ref{8_fig:sub6}).
-Notably, at larger CP violation phase values, $\tau_{\rm QSL}$ of the initial state $\ket{\nu_\mu}$ in Fig.\,(\ref{8_fig:sub6}) demonstrates a more pronounced separation between NH (magenta dotted line) and IH (green solid line) cases.
-According to the time-bound condition $\rm \tau_{\rm QSL}/L<1$, the dynamic evolution of the initial state $\ket{\nu_\mu}$ in matter demonstrates faster evolution for the case of NH (magenta dotted line) as compared to the IH (green solid line), especially noticeable at substantial CP violation phases, as can be seen in Fig.\,\ref{8_fig:sub6}.
+Furthermore, within the middle panel of Fig.\,\ref{fig8}, we use the long-baseline length scale ($L\approx 800\text{km}$) with energy ($E\approx 2.5\,\text{GeV}$) provided by the NOvA experiment to examine the QSL time in NO and IO scenarios for the initial state $\ket{\nu_\mu}$ propagating in a constant Earth-matter background.
+Considering different values of $\delta_{CP}$, we compare $\tau_{\rm QSL}$ versus $L\text{(\rm km)}$ of the state $\ket{\nu_\mu(t)}$ in the NO (magenta dotted line) and IO (green solid line) scenarios in Figs.\,(\ref{8_fig:sub4}, \ref{8_fig:sub5}, \ref{8_fig:sub6}).
+Notably, at larger $CP$-violation phase values, $\tau_{\rm QSL}$ of the initial state $\ket{\nu_\mu}$ in Fig.\,(\ref{8_fig:sub6}) demonstrates a more pronounced separation between the NO (magenta dotted line) and IO (green solid line) cases.
+This separation arises because the difference between NO (blue solid line) and IO (red dotted line) for $P_{\mu\rightarrow e}$ is more pronounced at the larger $CP$-violation near $L\approx 800\,\rm km$, as shown in Fig.\,\ref{8a_fig:sub4}.
+According to the time-bound condition $\rm \tau_{\rm QSL}/L<1$, the dynamic evolution of the initial state $\ket{\nu_\mu}$ in matter demonstrates faster evolution for the case of NO (magenta dotted line) as compared to the IO (green solid line), especially noticeable at substantial $CP$-violation phases, as can be seen in Fig.\,\ref{8_fig:sub6}.